marinescudan/fake-or-real/content/en/start.page.messages.en.md

   start_image_center_url: "https://cdn.ttc.io/s/fake-or-real-app/misinfo_logo.jpg"
   start_image_right_url: "https://cdn.ttc.io/s/fake-or-real-app/nikoline_nik_-7168.jpg"
 ---
 ‘Fake news’ is more than just false information.
 Even the term ‘fake news’ is misleading, because in many cases it contains some ‘real’ content – a piece of information, video footage or an image – that’s been doctored or taken out of context.

-This kind of disinformation is often convincing because it is targeted at people who are likely to believe it, for example, or displayed somewhere that usually contains trustworthy content.
-Sometimes, ‘fake news’ is placed on a spoof website made to look like a major newspaper, and sometimes it comes straight from the mouth of a politician via social media.
+The term “misinformation” is often used to describe false or misleading content and is shared when the person doesn’t realise that it is false.
+Misinformation can be anything from a funny meme to a manipulated video; it can spread and become viral especially when it is targeted at people who are likely to believe it.
+Sometimes, it is placed on a spoof website made to look like a major newspaper, and sometimes it comes straight from the mouth of a politician via social media.

 In Fake or Real Misinformation Edition, dive into this murky world and test your skills at spotting disinformation in its many guises.